-- Internal CSS: This method involves using a <style> tag to define the styles for a HTML file.
+- Internal CSS: This method involves using a <style> tag to define the styles for an HTML file.

-For this tutorial, we’ll discuss inline CSS in-depth.
+For this tutorial, we’ll discuss writing CSS inline in-depth.

-For instance, suppose you want to change the color or font size of one paragraph of text on a web page.
-Instead of writing a rule in a separate stylesheet—like you would with external CSS—you can add the style directly to the paragraph of text whose color you want to change.
+Suppose you want to change the color or font size of one paragraph of text on a web page.
+Instead of writing a rule in a separate style sheet, you can add the style directly to the paragraph whose color you want to change.

-The rules applied via inline CSS will override any styles applied in an internal or external style sheet.
+The rules applied inline will override any styles applied in an internal or external style sheet.

-To use inline CSS, you can specify a CSS style directly in a “style” attribute of an element.
+To use CSS inline, you can specify a CSS style directly in a “style” attribute of an element.
 Let’s walk through an example to illustrate how this works.

 Suppose we want to change the text color of a single heading on a web page to green.
 We could do so using the following code: